heysaeid/fastapi-saga-pattern-example/README.md

 # fastapi-saga-pattern-example
 ![Saga Pattern Image](images/saga-pattern.png)

+**Note:** Please note that the emphasis of this project is not on the overall architecture, code quality, or best practices.
+The code provided serves as a simplified example to illustrate the application of the Saga Choreography pattern and may not follow all the principles of clean code or optimal architectural design.

 The Saga design pattern is used for managing distributed transactions.
 In this pattern, a large transaction is broken down into smaller, independent operations.
 Each operation can be executed separately, and for every main operation, there’s a compensating action that undoes changes if something goes wrong.

 To implement Saga, we have two models: choreography and orchestration.